bmorioka/branden.morioka.github.io/index.md

 Designed and built a brushless DC motor.
 Used SolidWorks to CAD an assembly which I then fabricated.
 Laser cut the acrylic parts and made my own electromagnets by winding copper wire around a ferrite core.
 The motor has two main components: a shaft with four permanent magnets and the six electromagnets.
 The six electromagnets are wired to and controlled by a Raspberry Pi.
 Using Python, I programmed the electromagnets to sequentially attract and repel the permanent magnets located in the shaft.
 This causes the motor to spin.

+Below is a diagram of how the motor works.
+The concentric circles represent the electromagnets while the red cross represents the permanent magnets on the shaft.
+The pink text represents the electromagnet changing polarity.
+Each permanent magnet is both attracted and repelled by the neighboring electromagnets which cause the shaft to rotate.

 ![Image](/pictures/motor.gif){:height="540px" width="540px"}